 SafePlace Teen Site

-This site is hosted by SafePlace: Domestic Violence and Sexual Assault Survival Center in Austin, Texas and provides information on dating and sexual violence, sexual harassment, and healthy relationships.
+SafePlace Teen Site is hosted by SafePlace: Domestic Violence and Sexual Assault Survival Center in Austin, Texas and additionally provides information on topics such as dating, sexual violence, sexual harassment, and healthy relationships.

-This site provides an on-line forum specifically for teenage girls to communicate about issues that are important to them, including love and friendship.
+Smartgirl.com provides an on-line forum specifically for teenage girls to communicate about issues that are important to them, such as love and friendship.